-Plug the audio and video cables of the game system or component into the audio-video input jac audio-video input jacks at the rear underside of the Video Player.
+• Plug the audio and video cables of the game system or component into the audio-video input jacks at the rear underside of the Video Player.

-- Switch the game system or component ON. - Press AV button on Video Player to select.
-VIDEO 1 or VIDEO 2 input.
-(The component logo or other indication may appear on screen when proper input is selected). - Operate game system or component using the component's controller(s). - See Video Player instruction guide in your InfoCase for more information.
+- Switch the game system or component ON. - Operate game system or component using the component's controller(s). - See Video Player instruction guide in your InfoCase for more information.